 Problems With Gathering Insurance Quotes

 One of the hurdles that many contractors experience when it comes to bidding out their insurance is that they assume the insurance quoting process is exactly like the construction industry.
-Typically, a general contractor or project manager can requests bids from contractors and receive dozens of quotes.
-Whether unfortunately or fortunately, the insurance industry does not work this way.
+Typically, in the construction industry, a general contractor or project manager can requests bids from subcontractors and receive dozens of quotes.

 - Assign the insurance markets to each agent you use (if you plan to use more than your current agent).
 Don’t allow your current agent to “blanket” the marketplace place and “block the markets.”
 (It is easier for an agent to show up with a more expensive quote when he or she knows you don’t have any alternatives.
 That is, unless competition is added to the equation!)